Natalia Valeeva

-Natalia Valeeva (born 15 November 1969 in Tîrnauca, Moldova) is a naturalized Italian archer.
+Natalia Valeeva (born 15 November 1969) is a Moldavian-born Italian archer.
 She is a five-time Olympian and former world number one, and a native of Moldova, having represented the Unified Team, Moldova and Italy, at the Olympic Games of 1992, 1996, 2000, 2004, 2008 and 2012.
 She won the individual and team bronze medals in the 1992 Olympic Games.

 Personal life

 Valeeva is the mother of twins, and is married to an Italian native (Roberto Cocchi).
 She is sponsored by Hoyt Archery and Easton Technical Products as a member of their Pro Staff.

 1992 Summer Olympics

 Valeeva represented the Unified Team and won the individual bronze medal with Cho Youn-Jeong and Kim Soo-Nyung, both representing South Korea, winning gold and silver.
 She also won the team bronze medal with Lyudmila Arzhannikova and Khatouna Kvrivichvili with South Korea winning gold and China winning silver.

 1996 Summer Olympics

 Valeeva represented Moldova at the 1996 Summer Olympics, where she was defeated in the third round.